 Shares cost $160, due upon enrollment.
 We accept members from the springtime right on through the end of August, before our harvest season begins.
 The CSA distribution takes place every other week from the second week of September to the first week of November.
 There are five deliveries in total.
 Over the course of the season you’ll receive 20 or more varieties of rare and highly flavored apples with a wide range of uses, appearances, histories and flavors.
 You will get approximately 1/4 bushel of apples at each pickup (about 10-12 lbs).
 Each variety will be in a labeled bag.
 You will receive a mix of dessert apples (for eating fresh) and culinary apples.
 (We will make sure you have enough of the culinary varieties to cook up into a dish.)

-This year we are offering a new option.
-You can purchase storage apples now in 1/2 bushel (approx. 17.5 lbs) or full bushel (approx. 35 lbs) quantities to be delivered with your last share in early November.
+We also offer the option of purchasing extra storage apples in advance, in 1/2 bushel (approx. 17.5 lbs) or full bushel (approx. 35 lbs) quantities to be delivered with your last share in early November.
 They will be a mixture of our favorite "keepers," such as Northern Spy, Roxbury Russet, or Stark – or maybe even a few Black Oxfords.
 If you would like to order storage apples, just include an additional $30 for a 1/2 bushel or $55 for a full bushel in your check.
 You can order as many bushels as you would like.

 How do I sign up?

 Send your check for $160 made out to “Out On a Limb Apple CSA” to: